 "... great step forward.
 [However, it was] not enough that Christian leaders simply step forward and announce their support for gay and lesbian Christians.
 It's also important that they acknowledge the harm that has been caused by their use of an un-affirming theology and that they publicly repent for their sin of exclusion."
 3,4

 2015-JUN-12: A curious development: News blackout from conservative web sites about Guam:

 A positive ruling on SSM by the High Court would in increase the percentage of Americans who live in areas where same-sex couples can marry from 72% to 100%.
 Currently, marriage bans prevent same-sex couples from marrying in four Territories, 13 states, and in most areas of Missouri.
-The High Court's ruling is expected in late June, but could be delayed until early July.
+The High Court's ruling was expected in late June, but it could have been delayed until early July.

 Surprisingly, many conservative Christian web sites, like the American Family Association, Citizen Link, and Family Research Council have suddenly stopped covering the situation in Guam.
 If one searches on Google for same-sex marriage in Guam over the previous week, there are many "hits."
 But all appear to be from either secular news outlets, gay-positive groups, or human rights organizations.